Mathematics and Statistics

 • Data blending of environmental data such as climate output

-By modern standards my expertise is in interpretable and explainable supervised learning and AI.
+By modern standards my expertise is in interpretable and explainable mahine learning and AI data models.
 My research broadly focuses around Bayesian hierarchical modelling.
 More specifically methodological research interests include:

 • Hierarchical distributed lag models